People

 • Jana Nowatzki (Spring 2016)

-Previous research assistants at University of Maryland:
+Previous research assistants at University of Maryland (during my PhD):

 • Erik Kim (Spring 2013)